y330/FragmentQR/README.md

 - Check browser compatibility in the table below.
 Note: these are the browsers cab use the scroll to text fragment feature.
 This extension is still available on all Chromium browsers and works great as a regular QR code generator.
 Examples of Chromium browsers include MS Edge and Google Chrome.

+**Update:**
+Chrome 87 on iOS has some new, albeit unfunctional options in chrome://flags for text fragments.

 |OS |Minimum Browser Version|
 |--|--|
 |Android| Chrome 85, Android WebView 81|